10 Things to do in Bali When it Rains

-Yoga is great way to relax and unwind.
+Yoga is a great way to relax and unwind.
 With Bali becoming a known destination for health and well being.
-Throughout Bali there’s a range of classes for every skill level, including private classes and full retreats.
+Throughout Bali, there’s a range of classes for every skill level, including private classes and full retreats.

-The Yoga Barn is located in the heart of Ubud, and offers a range from traditional yoga styles of Classical Hatha, Vinyasa Flow, Power, Pranayama, Restorative, Iyengar, Yin & Anusara.
-The also provide classes in meditation, sound medicine, Kirtan and Ecstatic dance.
-The best thing about the Yoga Barn is that they offer up to 11 classes everyday, so you’ll almost always be able to find something that will suit you at any time of day.
-If your in Seminyak try Jiwa Bikram yoga for a real sweaty work out.
+The Yoga Barn is located in the heart of Ubud and offers a range of traditional yoga styles of Classical Hatha, Vinyasa Flow, Power, Pranayama, Restorative, Iyengar, Yin & Anusara.
+They also provide classes in meditation, sound medicine, Kirtan and Ecstatic dance.
+The best thing about the Yoga Barn is that they offer up to 11 classes every day, so you’ll almost always be able to find something that will suit you at any time of day.
+If you are in Seminyak try Jiwa Bikram yoga for a real sweaty workout.